ArDoCo/Benchmark/README.md

 # Benchmark
 This repository contains a benchmark for traceability link recovery (TLR) between textual Software Architecture Documentation (SAD) and Software Architecture Models (SAM).
+It was initially published in the paper [Establishing a Benchmark Dataset for Traceability Link Recovery Between Software Architecture Documentation and Models](https://doi.org/10.1007/978-3-031-36889-9_30).

 Each project of the benchmark is structured as follows: